 The University's budget is comprised of two state agencies and five major programs.

-In 2017-18, 17.4% of the University's total budget, 29.4% of the total Educational and General program budget, and 23% of the University Division Educational and General Program budget came from the Commonwealth of Virginia's General Fund.
-(Source: 2017-18 Authorized Budget Document, Consolidated Budget Summary)
+In 2021-22, 19.4% of the University's total budget, 30.1% of the total Educational and General program budget, and 24.4% of the University Division Educational and General Program budget came from the Commonwealth of Virginia's General Fund.
+(Source: 2021-22 Preliminary Operating Budget, Consolidated Budget Summary)

 If an operating budget to the salary budget transfer is authorized, a corresponding transfer is needed to address the cost of fringe benefits.
 The rates will vary from one fiscal year to the next based on current approved fringe benefit rates.
 The specific circumstances of the situation may also impact which factors apply.
 The Budget Office will provide assistance by calculating the appropriate fringe benefit amount and completing the budget transfer to the central fringe benefit pool.